Understanding Robo Advisory from the Service Provider’s POV

 A standalone digital platform is more flexible, scalable, and secure than an RA application.

-The customer interaction benefits such as Wealthfront customer service are a USP of such platforms.
+- The customer interaction benefits such as Wealthfront customer service are a USP of such platforms.

 Robo Advisory as a SaaS

-There are also institutional robo-advisory services that are betterment alternatives and cater to institutional clients such as pension funds, endowments, and other large-scale investors.
-These platforms offer tailored investment solutions and risk management strategies based on algorithms and data analysis.
-BlackRock’s Aladdin, for instance, provides institutional investors with robo-advisory services for portfolio management and risk analytics.
+In the SaaS model, a third-party provider offers the robo-advisory service.
+The provider hosts and maintains the technological infrastructure, while the clients access the platform through a subscription-based arrangement.
+As the platform is shared among multiple users, clients tend to have limited customization options.
+Institutional robo-advisory services such as betterment alternatives cater to institutional clients like pension funds, endowments, and other large-scale investors.
+These platforms offer tailored investment solutions and risk management strategies implemented by algorithms based on client-specific analytical data.
+BlackRock’s Aladdin, for instance, provides institutional investors with robo-advisory services proficient in portfolio management and risk analytics.

 Attractiveness of SaaS